Burnbank: Community services

 The former Victorian Police Station (dating from in 1894) was for many years divided between the Public Library and local authourity housing offices.
 It is now part of the Burnbank Centre complex and houses the local Library.

 Education

-Burnbank is home to two present day primary schools - St Cuthberts Roman Catholic Primary and Glenlee Primary (which is non-denominational).
-In addition a Comprehensive Secondary School, St John Ogilvie Roman Catholic High School is located within Burnbank on Farm Road although it has a much broader catchment area.
+Burnbank is home to two present day primary schools - St Cuthbert's Catholic Primary and Glenlee Primary (which is non-denominational).
+In addition a Comprehensive Secondary School, St John Ogilvie High School, is located within Burnbank on Farm Road although it has a much broader catchment area which includes Blantyre.

 A previous primary school, Dykehead Primary School at Udston, Burnbank, was closed in the 1930s following pit closures.

-A previous non-denominational secondary - Greenfield School was located in the area until the mid-1970s when it became an annexe to John Ogilvie RC High School.
+A previous non-denominational secondary - Greenfield School was located in the area until the mid-1970s when it became an annexe to John Ogilvie High School.
 This site has now been re-developed as housing.

 Amenities

 Burnbank has a number of retail outlets including a small Co-operative grocery which is the remnant of a much larger department store that belonged to the Burnbank Co-operative Society.
 There is also a post-office, butchers, newsagents, bakery and a number of public houses.
 The last Bank to have a branch in the area was the Clydesdale- this was closed in the early years of the 21st century and the building is now one of a number of betting shops in the area.

 Previously in addition to the Co-operative there was a large fancy goods store serving the community.
 At various times there have been florists, and haberdasheries in the area.

 There was a cinema in Burnbank called the Plaza which later became a Bingo Hall before demolition.

 The centre of Burnbank was re-developed in the mid-1970s with one half of the centre being pedestrianised.